xperseguers/t3ext-direct_mail_userfunc/Documentation/DeveloperManual/AdditionalParameters/TCA.rst

 fields.
 The 'ctrl' section is only needed if you wish to trigger an update of the form.

 .. note::
-	Type number "5" corresponds to a list of recipients defined as a user function, what we are dealing with here.
+	Type number "5" corresponds to a list of recipients defined as an external provider, what we are dealing with here.

 .. hint::
 	Method ``getWizardFields`` should return an empty array if no additional parameters are needed and ``NULL`` if the